chef/automate/components/automate-chef-io/content/docs/iam-v2-api-reference.md

 ### Updating All Members on a Policy

 Specifying a complete list of members is often simpler than keeping track of a policy's membership and adding or deleting specific members (whether users, team, or tokens).
-Use this HTTP request to replace the policy's membership with a full, new list.
+Use this HTTP request to replace the policy's membership.

 ### Adding Members to a Policy

-Specify just new members to add to a policy's membership via this HTTP request.
+Specify new members to add to a policy's membership via this HTTP request.

 *In the browser:* **Settings**  >> **Policies** >> [select a policy] >> **Members** >> **Add Members**